CodeStoryBuild/CodeStoryCli/LLM_SETUP.md

 ## Additional Notes

 - The `--model` and `--api-key` arguments must come **before** the subcommand (`commit`, `expand`, etc.)
-- If no model is configured, Vibe falls back to Gemini 2.0 Flash Exp
+- If no model is configured, dslate falls back to Gemini 2.0 Flash Exp
-- API keys in .vibeconfig should be kept secure (add to .gitignore)
+- API keys in .dslateconfig should be kept secure (add to .gitignore)
-- Temperature and max_tokens can be configured in .vibeconfig or via the factory
+- Temperature and max_tokens can be configured in .dslateconfig or via the factory